Fritz Haber: Dramatizations and fictionalizations

 The second play was titled The Greater Good and was first broadcast on 23 October 2008.
 It was directed by Celia de Wolff and written by Justin Hopper, and starred Anton Lesser as Haber.
 It explored his work on chemical warfare during World War I and the strain it put on his wife Clara (Lesley Sharp), concluding with her suicide and its cover-up by the authorities.
 Other cast included Dan Starkey as Haber's research associate Otto Sackur, Stephen Critchlow as Colonel Peterson, Conor Tottenham as Haber's son Hermann, Malcolm Tierney as General Falkenhayn and Janice Acquah as Zinaide.

 In 2008, a short film titled Haber depicted Fritz Haber's decision to embark on the gas warfare program and his relationship with his wife.
 The film was written and directed by Daniel Ragussis.

 In November 2008, Haber was again played by Anton Lesser in Einstein and Eddington.

 In January 2012, Radiolab aired a segment on Haber, including the invention of the Haber Process, the Second Battle of Ypres, his involvement with Zyklon A, and the death of his wife, Clara.

 In December 2013, Haber was the subject of a BBC World Service radio programme: "Why has one of the world's most important scientists been forgotten?".

 His and his wife's life, including their relationship with the Einsteins, and Haber's wife's suicide, are featured prominently in the novel A Reunion of Ghosts by Judith Claire Mitchell.
 The characters are named Lenz and Iris Alter.

-Haber's life and relationship to Albert Einstein was portrayed in Genius which aired on National Geographic Channel from 25 April to 27 June 2017.
+Haber's life and relationship to Albert Einstein was portrayed in the first season of Genius which aired on National Geographic Channel from 25 April to 27 June 2017.

-In September 2022, Swedish metal band Sabaton released a song titled "Father" which contemplates Haber's divided legacy between participation in the development and use of chemical warfare in World War I and significance of Haber-Bosch process on agriculture.